1973–74 Los Angeles Kings season

-The 1973–74 Los Angeles Kings season was the Kings' seventh season in the National Hockey League.
+The 1973–74 Los Angeles Kings season was the Kings' seventh season in the National Hockey League (NHL).

 Offseason

 Forward Serge Bernier (22 goals, 46 assists) jumped to the Quebec Nordiques of the WHA.

 Regular season

 After finishing strong in 1972–73 and barely missing the playoffs, the Kings had high hopes for the 1973–74 season.
 But the team started slowly and by the end of November, they were 5–14–3 and in last place.
 Then they made a blockbuster trade, sending their best defenseman Gilles Marotte to the New York Rangers for defenseman Sheldon Kannegiesser, forwards Mike Murphy, and Tom Williams, and speedy center Gene Carr.
 They improved a little, but were still 9 games under .500 at the end of February at 21–30–10 for 52 points and 7th place in the 8 team Western Division.
 The Kings then went 9–0–2 over the next 3 weeks and climbed into 3rd place, passing the Atlanta Flames, Minnesota North Stars, Pittsburgh Penguins, and St. Louis Blues.
 Going into the final game of the season, the Kings had clinched 3rd, but needed a win to finish .500 and needed to outscore the Vancouver Canucks by 8 goals to finish even in goal differential on the season, which was one of coach Bob Pulford's goals at the beginning of the season.
 Not only did the Kings win, they won 11–1 to finish .500 and with a plus goal differential for the first time in their history.
-The season also marked the debut of hall of fame broadcaster Bob Miller, who would broadcast Kings games until his retirement after the 2016-17 season.
+The season also marked the debut of hall of fame broadcaster Bob Miller, who would broadcast Kings games until his retirement after the 2016–17 season.